 Moving from a gas or oil heating system to a wood pellet stove or boiler can be a shock to some people.
 Especially if they are told that every day they have to pick up one of more plastic bags of wood pellets and empty them into a hopper.
 Just a few decades ago this would not have seemed a strange concept, especially for those who used coal as their heating fuel.
 However, in the 21st century, there is a minimum level of convenience that most people expect.

 With bulk wood pellet deliveries and suitable storage solutions, a wood pellet heating system can require no more effort than a gas/propane or oil heating system.
-If a larger enough silo is installed a once annual bulk wood pellet delivery may be sufficient.
+If a large enough silo is installed a once a year annual bulk wood pellet delivery may be sufficient.

 Reducing Plastic Waste

 I’m not going state prices of bagged and bulk wood pellets as they would be pretty inaccurate even a few weeks after writing this post.
-So, what I’m going to emphasize is the cost relationship between the price of bagged wood pellets and bulk blown deliveries.
+What I’m going to emphasize is the cost relationship between the price of bagged wood pellets and bulk blown deliveries.

-Like any other commodity, the price of wood pellets goes up and down following market supply and demand.
+Like any other commodity, the price of wood pellets goes up and down depending on the supply and demand within the market.
 There are certain times when supply outstrips demand before demand catches up again.
 When supply outstrips demand the price of wood pellet falls.
-Hence if you have a large wood pellet storage silo you can take advantage of when prices are at their lowest.
+Hence if you have a large wood pellet storage silo you can take advantage when prices are at their lowest.
 That’s why I built myself a 15-tonne storage silo even though I only use a maximum of 7 tonnes in a year.
 That way I can have two years of fuel to help avoid price spikes.

 Surplus Bulk Deliveries